sarahmohamed414/powermax/storage_group_role/README.md

 # Create a storage group

 ## Task Overview
-The **Create a storage group ** task ensures that a Storage Group is created in the PowerMax system with the specified Service Level and Storage Resource Pool (SRP).
+The Create a storage group task "storage_group_role/tasks/create_sg.yml" ensures that a Storage Group is created in the PowerMax system with the specified Service Level and Storage Resource Pool (SRP).
 The task includes error handling and status reporting to ensure smooth execution.

 ## Task Breakdown
 ### Creating a Storage Group